Time-Efficient Quantum Many-Body State Synthesis and its Optimization via Warm Start Strategies: Results

 Compared to the cold start method, as well as the other two methods (warm start by size expansion and incremental ramp), the combination ramp method, which we will simply call the combo method, is able to achieve a high-fidelity many-body ground state.
 In each of the optimisation steps or iteration, the state evolves under the analog circuit, then we compute the expectation and gradient for the parameters.
 Following this, the curvature aware L-BFGS optimiser updates the parameters.
 The metrics energy, gradient, fidelity and $\beta$ are logged.
-The metrics for the $n=6$ complete graph and $n=10$ chain graph are shown in Fig.\ref{fig:10chains} and Fig.\ref{fig:6complete} respectively.
-In the figures \ref{fig:10chains} and \ref{fig:6complete}, the iteration count plotted is the number steps needed for the $n=10$ and $n=6$ qubit systems at maximum coupling strengths $J=J_{\text{max}}$ to reach the convergence.
+The metrics for the $n=6$ complete graph and $n=14$ chain graph are shown in Fig.\ref{fig:6complete} and Fig.\ref{fig:10chains} respectively.
+In the figures \ref{fig:10chains} and \ref{fig:6complete}, the iteration count plotted is the number steps needed for the $n=14$ and $n=6$ qubit systems at maximum coupling strengths $J=J_{\text{max}}$ to reach the convergence.
+The grad norm $||\nabla C||$ in Fig.\ref{fig:gradnorm}, shows the decay of the gradient for the other methods is drastic, and combined with the energy difference, it can be seen that gradient drops, even before it reaches the ground state, thus suggesting it is stuck within some local area, and the fidelity drops.

+Comparison of the warm start by size and the combination methods in Fig.\ref{fig:betaperiteration} across iterations shows that the $\beta$ parameter decreases with increasing iteration number for the combination method, whereas for the warm start by size strategy, it grows exponentially.